MohitBhimrajka/project-agora/README.md

 adk web
 ```

-Once the server starts, open the URL in your browser and select `adk_copilot` from the agent dropdown list.
+Once the server starts, open the URL in your browser and select `project_agora` from the agent dropdown list.

 ## Customizing the Framework
-This project's greatest strength is its adaptability.
-To create your own specialized assistant:
+This project's adaptability is its greatest strength.
+To create your own specialized agentic workflow:

-1.  **Provide New Knowledge:** Replace the files in `data/knowledge_base` and update the data generation script in `scripts/create_mock_db.py`.
+1.  **Provide a New Knowledge Base:** Replace the files in `data/knowledge_base` and update the mock data generation in `scripts/create_mock_db.py`.
-2.  **Define New Specialists:** Edit the prompts in `adk_copilot/sub_agents/` to change agent expertise and behavior.
+2.  **Define New Sub-Agents:** Edit the prompts and tools in `project_agora/sub_agents/` to change agent capabilities and behavior.
-3.  **Run the Setup Script:** Execute `./setup_environment.sh` to build a new cloud backend for your custom agent.
+3.  **Run the Setup Script:** Execute `./setup_environment.sh` to provision a new cloud backend for your custom system.

 ## Testing and Deployment